-The mission of PCAP is to provide a platform for the education and engagement of African individuals and the general public in the areas of education and leadership.
+The mission of PCAP is to promote social engagement among African individuals and the general public through education and leadership development.

 OUR BOARD MEMBERS:

 ADVISORY COMMITTEE MEMBERS

 Dr Titilola Banjoko – Titi Banjoko is a healthcare professional with extensive experience in international development.
 She successfully pioneered the formation of AfricaRecruit a programme designed to build capacity in Africa using human capital as the main driver.

 Mr. John Mensah, BA, MBA –John Mensah was the Chairman of PCAP from its creation in September 2008 till December 2009.
 He continues to support PCAP as a member of the Advisory Committee, while also working as Director of Outreach Management Services.